tianshubao1/uq4phy_traffic_network/README.md

 Instructions for docker user:
 - Activate Docker on your local machine.
-- Run the command: ``` docker image pull tianshubao/uqtraffic:iccps ```
+- Run the command: ``` docker image pull tianshubao/uqtraffic:iccpsv1 ```
-- Run the command: ``` docker run -it tianshubao/uqtraffic:iccps ``` to start the container.
+- Run the command: ``` docker run --name big-container -it tianshubao/uqtraffic:iccpsv1 ``` to start the container.
+The container's name is big-container.

-The docker image contains 4 models with datasets.
-We didn't provide all the models due to space limits.
-Each model must be assigned the whole dataset to make them runnable.
-You can manually put the dataset into each model and test them.
+The docker image contains 24 models with datasets.
 The docker image does not contain GPU infrastructure.
 To run them on GPU, you will need to install nvidia-docker.

 ### System Requirements:
 The host platform we used to prepare the docker image is a Dell Precision 5680 with Windows 11 Pro 64-bit OS, i7-13800H CPU, and NVIDIA RTX 3500 Ada GPU.